NCAR/geocat-tutorials/README.md

 | Binder | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NCAR/geocat-tutorials/main) | Run the tutorial on binder without needing any local set up |
 | Local install |  [Instructions](#Local-installation-instructions)|Download the tutorial notebooks and install the necessary packages (via `conda`) locally.
 Setting things up locally can take a few minutes, so we recommend going through the installation steps prior to the tutorial.  |

+## See pre-run notebooks

+You can view fully rendered notebooks at the GeoCAT Tutorials [documentation pages](https://geocat-tutorials.readthedocs.io/en/latest/).

 ## Local installation instructions

 1. Clone the repository